Band Loads Associated with Principle Components Solution

 Wavelet Coefficient

-Go Detail Wavelet Coefficient = int(Scaling Function Expansion*Wavelet Expansion Function*x,x,0,Integer Index For Linear Expansion)
+Go Detail Wavelet Coefficient = int(Scaling Function Expansion*Wavelet Expansion Function*x,x,0,Integer Index for Linear Expansion)

 Quantization Step Size in Image Processing